kubecost/docs/multi-cloud.md

 - `<ATHENA_PROJECT_ID>` e.g. "530337586277" # The AWS AccountID where the Athena CUR is.
 - `<MASTER_PAYER_ARN>` Is an optional value which should be set if you are using a multi-account billing set-up and are not accessing athena through the primary account.
 It should be set to the arn of the role in the masterpayer account, e.g. `arn:aws:iam::530337586275:role/KubecostRole`.

-Set these values into the following object and add them to the AWS array:
+Set these values into the following object and add them to the AWS array in the *cloud-integration.json*:

 ```json
 {